READING PROGRAMME

 Our Reading Programme is led by the Auxiliary's Maria Cordovez-Souza and Erin Tomlinson.

-They are supported by a wonderful group of volunteer readers, including parents and community members, who work with our students throughout the week.
+They are supported by a wonderful group of volunteer readers, including parents and community members, who work with students at the school’s pavilion during school hours several times a week.

 Our Impact